top of page

 20 stitches * 33 rows with 3.5 mm needles

-Azun yarns are authentic: they have a dry feel, roundness and fullness, but they don't sting!
-They reflect the local terroir and pay tribute to the ewes that graze in the meadows and mountain pastures.
+Azun and Peira yarns are authentic: they have a dry feel, roundness and fullness, but they don't sting!
+They reflect the local terroir and pay homage to the ewes that graze in the meadows and mountain pastures.

 With 1 skein of sport yarn, I can knit a hat!